Affiliate links on Android Authority may earn us a commission. Learn more.

 When we’ve talked about full-screen phones in 2018, that’s meant around an 80 percent screen-to-body ratio with a small bottom bezel and a notch housing the front camera.
 The front-facing camera is an integral part of the phone so this design was necessary — until now.

-With the Oppo Find X, the Chinese company follows in the footsteps of fellow BBK-owned phone company Vivo, hiding the camera in the top of the phone.
-However, Oppo’s approach is a little different the Vivo’s NEX, and feels pretty unique.
+With the Oppo Find X, the Chinese company follows in the footsteps of fellow BBK-owned phone company vivo, hiding the camera in the top of the phone.
+However, OPPO’s approach is a little different from Vivo’s NEX, and feels pretty unique.